Analysis | Timeline: How two extremist groups planned for Jan. 6

 Dec.
 20. [Proud Boys] Tarrio and other Proud Boys form a new chapter of the organization called the Ministry of Self Defense (MOSD).
 The focus, Tarrio says, is “national rally planning.”

 Dec.
-21. [Oath Keepers] Joshua James declares that there is a “national call to action” centered on Jan.
+21. [Oath Keepers] Joshua James declares there is a “national call to action” centered on Jan.
 6.

 [Proud Boys] Tarrio hosts a video chat to discuss MOSD and Jan.
 6.